-- Improve death certificate quality through medical certifier training and support. - Facilitate communication among stakeholders to reduce role confusion in completing individual death certificates.
-Enhance DSHS capacity and expertise to support continued evaluation and improvement in cause of death reporting. - Fostering stakeholder input to identify opportunities and challenges to improve quality of death registration data.
+- Improve death certificate quality through medical certifier training and support. - Facilitate communication among stakeholders to reduce role confusion in completing individual death certificates. - Enhance DSHS capacity and expertise to support continued evaluation and improvement in cause of death reporting. - Fostering stakeholder input to identify opportunities and challenges to improve quality of death registration data.

-Finding 5, regarding need for more resources to support medical certifiers in their role in the death registration process, is not addressed in these recommendations.
-While training on completing a death certificate will improve the knowledge and skills of medical certifiers, providing administrative support falls outside the purview of DSHS and is reliant upon the resources and circumstances of medical certifiers.
+Finding 6, regarding the need for more resources to support medical certifiers in the death registration process, is not addressed in these recommendations.
+While training on completing a death certificate will improve the knowledge and skills of medical certifiers, providing administrative support falls outside the purview of DSHS.

 DSHS will address the above recommendations in current and future activities and asks stakeholders to support improved quality in cause of death reporting through similar endeavors.
-Through a proposed exceptional item (EI) in the Legislative Appropriations Request (LAR) for fiscal years 2020-20201, DSHS has requested additional funding to support hiring additional staff to focus on evaluation and implementing quality improvement projects.
+Through a proposed exceptional item (EI) in the Legislative Appropriations Request (LAR) for fiscal years 2020-2021, DSHS has requested additional funding to support hiring additional staff to focus on evaluation and implementing quality improvement projects.
 The proposed EI also requests additional funds to increase the security, quality, and capacity of vital records, and improve customer service.